Core concepts

 The commute example makes the relationship obvious

-The ML piece inside that system is more specific.
+The ML piece is narrower.
 It might analyze traffic history, live road conditions, and travel patterns to forecast congestion.
-In other words, AI is the end-to-end intelligent experience.
-ML is one of the statistical engines helping that experience work.
+AI is the end-to-end intelligent experience; ML is one statistical engine helping that experience work.

 Why companies use AI and ML together